Hurricane Sandy on Long Island (October 2012)

-Hurricane Sandy, often referred to as “Superstorm Sandy,” was one of the most devastating natural disasters to ever strike Long Island and the greater New York metropolitan region.
-Making landfall in late October 2012, Sandy caused unprecedented flooding, widespread power outages, and billions of dollars in damage.
-The storm forever changed coastal communities, infrastructure, and emergency preparedness across Nassau and Suffolk Counties.
+Hurricane Sandy, widely remembered as “Superstorm Sandy,” was one of the most destructive natural disasters ever to affect Long Island and the greater New York metropolitan region.
+After forming in the Caribbean and evolving into an enormous late-season storm, Sandy made landfall in southern New Jersey on October 29, 2012, as a post-tropical cyclone.
+On Long Island, the storm brought historic coastal flooding, widespread power outages, severe beach erosion, and billions of dollars in damage.
+Its effects reshaped emergency planning, coastal policy, and infrastructure decisions across Nassau and Suffolk Counties.

 Timeline of the Storm

-• Formation: Sandy formed in the Caribbean on October 22, 2012, strengthening into a Category 2 hurricane.
+- Formation: Sandy formed in the Caribbean on October 22, 2012, and strengthened into a major hurricane before turning north.

-• Northeast Approach: By October 29, Sandy had merged with a cold front, creating an enormous storm system that expanded nearly 1,000 miles wide.
+- Northeast Approach: By October 29, Sandy had merged with a cold front and transitioned into a massive post-tropical storm system with an unusually broad wind field.

-• Landfall: Sandy officially made landfall near Atlantic City, New Jersey, on the evening of October 29, 2012, but its effects were felt across Long Island at full force.
+- Landfall: Sandy officially made landfall near Brigantine, New Jersey, on the evening of October 29, 2012, but its effects were felt across Long Island at full force.

-• Wind Gusts: Winds exceeded 80 mph in parts of Long Island.
+- Wind Gusts: Gusts exceeded 80 mph in some parts of Long Island.

-• Tides: Record-breaking high tides flooded coastal neighborhoods, especially in Nassau County.
+- Tides: Record-setting high tides flooded coastal neighborhoods, especially in low-lying sections of Nassau County and along the South Shore.

 Impact on Long Island